 Solomons, MD 20688

 5 Debbie Gosselin

 Debbie Gosselin President of Watermark Tours: In 1972, Ed Hartman took the Annapolitan to the waters for its maiden sightseeing cruise.
 Years later, Ed's daughter Debbie Gosselin purchased the company from her dad and today, Watermark Tours offers a portfolio of 40-minute cruises, private charters and water taxi services that are a staple of the Annapolis experience.
-Debbie's love for Annapolis and the beauriful Chesapeake Bay are second only to her desire to share them - cruise passengerrs enjoy beautiful sceanery and get a sence of Annapolis culture and history on board.
+Debbie's love for Annapolis and the beauriful Chesapeake Bay are second only to her desire to share them - cruise passengers enjoy beautiful scenery and get a sense of Annapolis culture and history on board.

 More about Watermark Tours.
 Charters.
 Cruises.

 Kristen Greenaway, President of the Chesapeake Bay Maritime Museum: Since 2014, Kristen Greenaway has been at the helm of the Chesapeake Bay Maritime Museum in St. Michaels, Md., where she’s nearly doubled the staff and significantly raised the profile and economic impact of the educational institution.
 She’s most proud of creating CBMM’s Rising Tide Program, which offers free after-school and summer camp lessons in boatbuilding and woodworking to local students.
 Born and raised in New Zealand, Greenaway spent part of her youth with her parents and two siblings living aboard a 32-foot wooden yacht her father built.